deanebarker/Denina-Sharp/README.md

 # Text Filtering Pipeline

+(Note: be sure to read the "History and Context" section at the end for more information about why this project was created, and what it means for you.)

 TFP is a pipeline processor for text, intended for editorial usage through configuration by simple text commands.
 A pipeline is a series of filters, processed in sequential order.
 In most cases, the output from one filter is the input to the filter immediately following it (this is the "active text").

-(Note: be sure to read the "History" section at the end for more context about why this project was created.)

 The filters are linear and sequential.
 Text is passed "down the line," and is usually modified during each step, coming out the other end in a different form than when it started.